Kiss the Bride Goodbye: Production

-Although the plot of Kiss the Bride Goodbye was variously described as "naïve" and "ridiculous", contemporary critics in the main regarded the film as an enjoyable frivolity with one labelling it "jovial entertainment for the masses".
+Reception

+The Monthly Film Bulletin wrote: "In spite of the worn-out central theme, leading to usual sort of jokes, this is a well-acted and directed comedy, with a strong supporting cast, and it will doubtless amuse many people."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Broad romantic farce but well played."

+Leslie Halliwell said: "Unsubtle family farce."

 The Film Report said "there are many laughs and few dull moments", but also found some of the humour on the risqué side: "The situations at times come very near the edge and there are many suggestive lines".

 Survival

 The subsequent history of the film is unclear.
 There was a record of a TV showing in the U.S. in 1953.
 The British Film Institute had been unable to locate a print for inclusion in the BFI National Archive and classed the film as "missing, believed lost".
 Due to its interest as a populist production of its time and as a lost Simmons appearance, as well as increasing appreciation from film historians of Stein's directorial output in Britain, the film is included on the BFI's "75 Most Wanted" list of missing British feature films.

 The Huntley Film Archives posted a clip on their official YouTube channel, claiming to have a copy of the entire feature.
 In 2013 Renown Pictures Ltd released a DVD of the film.